Skin Infections – Warts, Fungal Rashes, Herpes, Molluscum Contageosum- Naperville, Hinsdale & Burr Ridge, IL

 Bacteria can lead to a wide range of infections on the skin, which can infect hair follicles, the top layer of the skin (epidermis) or even deeper tissues.
 When a break in the skin that is caused by an injury or even a medical procedure, allows bacteria to enter the body, cellulitis may occur.
-Our board-certified dermatologist, Dr. Tushar Dabade, diagnoses bacterial infections with culture testing and treats them with oral or topical antibiotics.
+Our board-certified dermatologist, Dr. Alghalith, diagnoses bacterial infections with culture testing and treats them with oral or topical antibiotics.

 Although generally not a serious condition, there is the potential for a bacterial skin infection to advance into the bloodstream or underlying tissues.

 Although viral infections are common with young children, vaccines prevent the majority of them, including mumps, measles, and chicken pox.
 HSV (the herpes simplex virus) cannot be cured, however, and can cause recurring flare-ups of genital herpes or cold sores.
 Wart viruses are also common and result in unsightly bumps on the skin.
 Children who had chicken pox may experience a flare-up of the shingles virus later in life.

 There are times when a short-lived viral infection can result in a widespread rash.
 Dr. Alghalith uses skin biopsies and cultures to diagnose viral skin infections to recommend the best treatment, which can include topical corticosteroids, oral antiviral medications, and supportive cares.

 Yeast and Fungus

 Fungal skin infections are known as ringworm, jock itch, or athlete’s foot.
 Each is the result of a skin fungus thriving in the epidermis (outer layer of skin).
 Dr. Alghalith diagnoses these with a visual exam, sometimes examining the scale of the skin under the microscope (skin scraping), and will then treat these conditions with topical creams and oral antifungals.